Lawrence-lugs/sky130-full-chip-template/counter_pads/README.md

-Here I test the OpenROAD flow for generating pads by creating a counter with 4 pads (N,E,W,S)
+Here I test the OpenROAD flow for generating pads by creating a counter with 8 pads (4b count, VDD and VSS, CLK, NRST)